 Types of equity-release plans to choose

-You can release some of your money from your property through equity release plans like a lifetime mortgage.
+You can release some of your money from your property through equity release plans like a lifetime house repayments.
 The amount of money you release gains interest over time and is usually repaid, along with the released value, when a person dies or enters long-term residential care.